The Dreaded Diaper Rash!!! AAHHH!!!

 Elimination Communication: is a practice where in which a caregiver uses timing, signals, cues, and intuition to address a baby's need to eliminate waste.
 Caregivers try to recognize and respond to babies' bodily needs and enable them to urinate and defecate in an appropriate place. (wikipedia)

 So, you spend time studying your baby's elimination habits, like do they pee right after they feed, when they wake up, while they are feeding...etc.
 It does take some time and a bit of a learning curve but it worked.
-EC along with bamboo diapers, started healing the rash.
+EC along with bamboo diapers, and Ziggy's Pudding-plant based skin nutrition baby body butter, started healing the rash.

 I also had to create my own wipes and wipes solution, recipe below...read on.